Student Seed Innovation Grants

 SSIG Submission Process

-Student Seed Innovation Grant submissions are due the second Wednesday of blocks 1, 3, 5 and 7.
-SSIG grant recipients are notified the second week of blocks 2, 4, 6 and 8.
-Grant submissions include:
+Student Seed Innovation Grant submissions are due the final Wednesday of blocks 1, 3, 5 and 7.
+SSIG grant recipients are notified by end of the second week of blocks 2, 4, 6 and 8.

-Grant submissions are reviewed and awarded by the SSIG Grant Committee which comprises of Creativity & Innovation at CC staff, members of the Creativity & Innovation steering committee, and select CC staff members.
+Grant submissions are reviewed and awarded by the SSIG Grant Committee which is comprised of Creativity & Innovation at CC staff, members of the Creativity & Innovation steering committee, and select CC staff members.

 Submission Step 1: Written Proposal Materials

-- Outline the steps the student will take to begin to follow that question
+- The steps the student will take to complete the proposed project

-- Provides a budget of how the grant money will be spent
+- Estimated budget of how the grant money will be spent

 - Two letters of recommendation that support the student’s ability and desire to take on the proposed project: